Wonderful integrates with:

 In-person sales

 Merchants are now using QR Pay to accept payments from customers in face-to-face transactions.
-Instead of having to purchase and maintain additional hardware such as cash registers or credit/debit card readers, a seller can now present a QR Pay code using their own mobile device or print the same onto individual products/services, ready for their customer to scan and then complete commercial transactions on their device.
+Instead of buying and maintaining cash registers or credit/debit card readers, a seller can present a QR Pay code using their mobile device or print it on products/services for customers to scan and complete commercial transactions.

 An art gallery might display printed codes on individual pieces for sale, providing an extremely convenient way to pay when that hard-earned sale is made.
 A second-hand car dealer might generate a quick-response code for a substantial purchase so that their customer can scan and make an instant, secure bank transfer (while eliminating card processing fees for the merchant).